 Optional Parameter(s) field in the FTE may include the GTK, IGTK, BIGTK, WIGTK subelements

-or Identity Key(#258, #292), PGTK, MLO GTK, MLO IGTK and MLO BIGTK subelements.
-If a GTK, an IGTK, a BIGTK,WIGTK, a PGTK, an Identity Key(#258, #292), an MLO GTK, an MLO IGTK or an MLO BIGTK are included, the Key field of the subelement shall be wrapped using PTK-KEK or KEK2 and the appropriate key wrap algorithm, as specified in Table 12-11 (Integrity and key wrap algorithms) and 12.7.2 (EAPOL-Key frames).The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
+or identity key(#258, #292), PGTK, MLO GTK, MLO IGTK and MLO BIGTK subelements.
+If a GTK, an IGTK, a BIGTK,WIGTK, a PGTK, an identity key(#258, #292), an MLO GTK, an MLO IGTK or an MLO BIGTK are included, the Key field of the subelement shall be wrapped using PTK-KEK or KEK2 and the appropriate key wrap algorithm, as specified in Table 12-11 (Integrity and key wrap algorithms) and 12.7.2 (EAPOL-Key frames).The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
 When processing a received message, the receiver shall ignore this trailing padding.
 Addition of padding does not change the value of the Key Length field.
-Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK, BIGTK, PGTK, Identity Key(#258, #292), WIGTK, MLO GTK, MLO IGTK, or MLO BIGTK subelement.
+Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK, BIGTK, PGTK, identity key(#258, #292), WIGTK, MLO GTK, MLO IGTK, or MLO BIGTK subelement.